Trolleybuses in Brighton: History

 The main operator of the system was Brighton Corporation Transport, which owned the wires, and at its peak had a fleet of 52 trolleybuses.
-The other operator, Brighton, Hove & District Omnibus Co.
-Ltd., introduced a fleet of eight trolleybuses to the system on 1 January 1945 with three more following later, and ran them on four of the system's routes.
+The other operator, Brighton Hove and District Omnibus Company, introduced a fleet of eight trolleybuses to the system on 1 January 1945 with three more following later, and ran them on four of the system's routes.
 The whole system was closed relatively early, on 30 June 1961.

 Two of the former Brighton trolleybuses are now preserved.
 One is at the Science Museum annexe at Swindon, and the other is at the East Anglia Transport Museum, Carlton Colville, Suffolk.
-The latter vehicle, no 52, is preserved in the livery of Maidstone Corporation, which acquired it and used it on the Maidstone trolleybus system, following the closure of the Brighton system.